govardhan1194/StockItUp/README.md

 ## The Unified Approach:

 StockItUp utilizes a single tool called Apache Pulsar, a pub/sub messaging system where data from the data source is ingested and making use of Pulsar functions, the data is processed and stored in another topic.
-By setting up appropriate retention period threshold either by setting up a time or ledger size, the data is then offloaded to an external object storage service like s3.
+By setting up an appropriate retention period threshold either by setting up a time or ledger size, the data is then offloaded to an external object storage service like s3.
 Towards the end, utilizing pulsar SQL, data can be queried from the cluster as well as from s3, to satisfy front end query demands.
 This facilitates the data requirements for data scientists and also for a front end which provides an insightful dashboard for rookie investors.

 ### Typical tech stack: